movement artist

 After class I feel so grounded, centered and strong.

 I’ve been teaching Pilates professionally since 1988.
-My group classes and private sessions focus on a deep understanding of functional movement patterning and anatomy.
-My Balanced Body Pilates training includes mat, and reformer, chair, and tower apparatus.
-My teaching is also informed by my ongoing study in Klein Technique™, Zena Rommett Floor-Barre®, ballet and qigong practices.
-I thoroughly enjoy sharing the practice of moving and connecting in our present bodies.
+In my group classes and private sessions we focus on a holistic understanding of movement potential and functional anatomical patterning.
+I continue to enjoy the comprehensive Balanced Body Pilates mat, reformer, chair, tower and barrel apparatus trainings.
+I classical and current Pilates practices with ongoing study in Klein Technique™, Zena Rommett Floor-Barre®, ballet and qigong in a way that invites grounding and moving with ease..

 Studio B Pilates